 Windows are one of the things I really struggled over.
 For the life of me, I put this off and put this off and asked the cleaners to clean them (and they never would).
 Then one day I thought, “right” I’m going to do this myself get these windows clean!

-And then I found a video which simply said do this:
+And then I found a video that simply said to do this:

 - Get some washing-up-liquid